zelinskiyvasyldev/paperless-ai/README.md

    - Tracks processed documents in a local SQLite database

 2. **AI Analysis**
-   - Sends document content to ChatGPT for analysis
+   - Sends document content to OpenAI API for analysis
    - Extracts relevant tags and correspondent information
    - Uses GPT-4 for accurate document understanding